KingJorgus/Boardorix/_posts/2025-9-9-HeroQuest.md

 ---
 layout: post
-title: HeroQuest
+title: CATAN
-description: Venture into dungeons and take on quests in this fantasy-themed rpg board game.
+description: Catan is a strategy board game where players compete to build settlements, cities, and roads by collecting and trading resources on a modular hexagonal map.
-image: /assets/images/HeroQuest.png
+image: /assets/images/CATAN.png
-categories: RPG
+categories: strategy
 ---

 <div class="row">